wp-plugins/ninjawpass/readme.txt

 == Description ==

-NinjaWPass is a WordPress plugin written to protect your blog administration console.
+NinjaWPass is a WordPress plugin used to protect your blog administration console.
 It makes it basically impossible for a hacker who stole your password to log in to your console.

 The way it works is simple but very efficient:
 All you need to do is to define a second password (AKA the NinjaWPass